amazon-ion/ion-docs/_books/ion-1-1/src/glossary.md

 **optional parameter**<br/>
 A parameter that can have its corresponding subform(s) omitted when the macro is invoked.
-A parameter is optional if it is _voidable_ and all following arguments are also voidable.
+A parameter is optional if both it and the parameters that follow it in the macro signature can accept an empty stream.

 **parameter**<br/>
 A named input to a macro, as defined by its signature.